-- (ii) See chapter 21.15 of this AFM for information on what qualifies as an "adoption" for immigration purposes.
+(ii) See Chapter 21.15 of this AFM for information on what qualifies as an "adoption" for immigration purposes.
 As noted in that chapter, guardianships, "simple adoptions," or Kafala adoptions in countries that follow traditional Islamic law might not qualify.
 But because an "orphan" can be brought to the United States for adoption, instead of being adopted abroad, a guardianship, Kafala order, or other custody order might establish that the prospective adoptive parents "have...secured custody of the child," as specified in 8 CFR 204.3(d)(1)(iv)(B)(1).
-If the legal custody is for emigration and adoption, in accordance with the laws of the foreign-sending country, and all other requirements are met, the evidence could support approval of the Form I-600 as an IR-4, rather than an IR-3. - 3.
-Chapter 21.6(a) of the AFM is revised by adding after the second paragraph the following new paragraph:
+The document giving legal custody must be valid under the law of the country in which it was obtained.
+Depending on the governing law, the custody document may be either a court order or an administrative act.
+Provided the legal custody is for emigration and adoption, in accordance with the laws of the foreign-sending country, and all other requirements are met, the evidence could support approval of the Form I-600 as an IR-4, rather than an IR-3.

+3. Chapter 21.6(a) of the AFM is revised by adding after the second paragraph the following new paragraph: